skoolkid/skoolkit/sphinx/source/man/sna2ctl.py.rst

 the current working directory or in ``~/.skoolkit``, if present.
 The recognised configuration parameters are:

+:Dictionary: The name of a file containing a list of allowed words, one per line.
+If specified, a string of characters will be marked as text only if it contains at least one of the words in this file.
 :Hex: Write addresses in decimal (``0``, the default), lower case hexadecimal (``1``),  or upper case hexadecimal (``2``).
 :TextChars: Characters eligible for being marked as text (default: letters,